SK Hynix Memory Solutions – Adopting SAFe to Improve Enterprise-grade SSDs Production

 Being a leading provider of custom system-on-chip (SOC) solutions for the solid state disk (SSD) storage market, SKHMS wanted to maintain their competitive edge via relentless improvement for producing enterprise grade SSDs.
 They teamed up with Scaled Agile Gold Partner, CPrime, to assess areas of improvement, and to understand the major impediments in their product delivery life-cycle.
 They gave careful attention to:

-They ultimately chose SAFe as the Framework best equipped to address the complexity issues often associated with firmware development.
-Kicking off a 1-year pilot program, they started with 5 Scrum teams with 50 people to support their first Agile Release Train (ART), and set their Program Incements (PIs) at 3 months, with a two-week iteration cycle.
+They ultimately chose SAFe as the Framework best equipped for agility transformation and to address the complex issues often associated with the firmware development.
+Kicking off a 1-year pilot program, they started with 5 Scrum teams with 50 people to support their first Agile Release Train (ART), and set their Program Increments (PIs) at 3 months, with a two-week iteration cycle.

 Software and Hardware Align Through Program Level, Value Stream